 Hair and fiber samples are often collected as trace evidence.
 Fiber types can be determined using optical microscopy techniques.
-Human hair can be distinguished from animal hair using the SEM.
-Moreover, detailed high magnification of the human hair sheds light on the ethnicity of the suspect and other details like whether the hair has been chemically treated or not.
-Different species of animals have different follicular structure as well.
+Human hair can be distinguished from animal hair using a Scanning Electron Microscope (SEM).
+Moreover, the detailed high magnification of the human hair sheds light on the ethnicity of the suspect and other details like whether the hair has been chemically treated or not.
+Different species of animals have different follicular structures as well.

 Microscope examination of fibers, like the cotton fiber shown here imaged by SEM, cannot provide quantitative characteristics of fibers, but is non-destructive and can be used for a qualitative comparison.

-Particle analysis can apply to criminal or envrionmental forensics.
+Particle analysis can apply to criminal or environmental forensics.
 Types of soil, dust, particles, and minerals can often be associated with specific locations.

 Botany / Pollen

 Seeds, pollen, and leaves found at crime scenes can lead detectives to locations where the crime could have occurred, or places where suspects and victims have been.
 Because pollen and seeds are produced at specific times of the year, these pieces of evidence also reveal to investigators when the crime occurred.
 Diatoms found in water also pinpoint where crimes were committed.